wout/dat-docs/dat-metadata-standard.md

 # DAT Metadata Standard

 This is a rather technical section intended for the CIP (Cardano Improvement Proposal).
-If you're looking to get started with DATs, the [Using DATs](/using-dats) guide is probably more suited.
+If you're looking to get started with DATs, the [Using DATs](/using-dats) guide is probably better suited.
 But if you want to have a deeper dive into the why and how, you're in the right place.

 ### Copyright